Public hearings of the United States House Select Committee on the January 6 Attack: Sixth hearing – June 28, 2022

+Participants

 Synopsis of sixth hearing

 The sixth televised hearing was dedicated entirely to the testimony of Cassidy Hutchinson, a top aide to former White House Chief of Staff Mark Meadows.
 Meadows had provided a large amount of documentation to the committee but then stopped cooperating, sued the committee, and was held in criminal contempt of Congress in December 2021.

 Due to heightened security concerns surrounding Hutchinson's testimony, the committee announced this hearing only one day in advance.
 Ms. Hutchinson obtained her own security prior to her public appearance, and the committee enhanced its security for the sixth hearing at which she testified.

 Prelude to January 6

 Hutchinson said that Rudy Giuliani told her on January 2 that Trump and his allies planned to go to the Capitol on January 6.
 When she reported this to her boss, Meadows, he "didn't look up from his phone and said something to the effect of ... 'things might get real, real bad'."
 The committee also showed prior videotaped testimony in which Hutchinson said the Proud Boys and Oath Keepers were mentioned in the context of planning the January 6 rally, especially in Giuliani's presence.
 She said that White House counsel Pat Cipollone tried to prevent anyone from the White House from marching to the Capitol and told her personally: "Please make sure we don't go up to the Capitol, Cass. ...
 We are going to get charged with every crime imaginable."

 Hutchinson said she persuaded Meadows not to go to Giuliani and Eastman's "war room" at the Willard Hotel on the evening of January 5, where former National Security Advisor Lt.
 Gen. Michael Flynn was also present.
 Meadows, she said, told her he would instead phone into the meeting.

 Flynn was subpoenaed by the committee.
 During his interview, Rep. Cheney asked: "General Flynn, do you believe in the peaceful transition of power in the United States of America?"
 He pled the Fifth.
 This video clip was shown at the hearing.

 Hutchinson testified that on the day before the Capitol attack, Trump directed Meadows to contact Flynn and Roger Stone, who both had extensive ties to extremist groups like the Proud Boys and Oath Keepers, leaders of which would later be indicted for seditious conspiracy for their alleged roles in the attack.